coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

 ### Open-Close Principle
-Swifty was quite happy with these change and later part of the day in Swiftzen's best pub and while looking into one of the artifact hanging on the wall, there he saw all the symbols he has received today.
+Swifty was quite happy with these change and later he celebrated it with a drink in Swiftzen's best pub and there his eyes fell upon an artifact hanging on the front wall and he found all the symbols he received in the message.
 Quickly, he opened his diary and completed deciphering all those shapes.
 It looks like this

 * ♍︎ = ▢
 * ♈ = ▭